leihla/major/docs/content/case-studies.md

 - `image[].alt` (string) image tag alt text
 - `bgcolor` (string) background color for the section block. *Important*: This value must be between quotes
 - `class` (string) If needed, an additional css class can be added to this section
+- `color` (string) Text color for the section.
+Any css color is supported

 #### Image sections
 There are 2 types of image sections: